varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-        VG, a large Norwegian newspaper, initiated the Varnish-project in co-operation with Linpro.
-The lead developer, Poul-Henning Kamp is an experienced FreeBSD kernel-hacker and continues to bring his wisdom to Varnish in most areas where it counts.
+        VG, a large Norwegian newspaper, initiated the Varnish-project in cooperation with Linpro.
+The lead developer, Poul-Henning Kamp is an experienced FreeBSD kernel hacker and continues to bring his wisdom to Varnish in most areas where it counts.

-        From 2006 throughout 2008, most of the development was sponsored by VG, API, Escenic and Aftenposten, with project-management, infrastructure and extra man-power provided by Redpill Linpro.
-At the time, Redpill Linpro had roughly 140 employees mostly centered around consultancy.
+        From 2006 throughout 2008, most of the development was sponsored by VG, API, Escenic and Aftenposten, with project management, infrastructure and extra man-power provided by Redpill Linpro.
+At the time, Redpill Linpro had roughly 140 employees mostly centered around consulting services.

         Today Varnish Software is able to fund the core development with income from service agreements, in addition to offering development